I Install The EGT Probe Before Or After The Turbocharger?

 the Use of Edge Products in California.

-- Edge has submitted their full line of aftermarket
+submitted their full line of aftermarket performance products

-performance products for testing to ensure they are in compliance
+for testing to ensure they are in compliance with the California

-vehicles have received CARB Executive Orders (E.O.s) and are
+received CARB Executive Orders (E.O.s) and are legal for sale

-vehicles in California.
-The rest of Edge’s products
+in California.
+The rest of Edge’s products have been

-have been submitted for testing or are in an E.O.-pending
+submitted for testing or are in an E.O.-pending process.
+We

-process.
-We are currently testing products to become compliant.
+are currently testing products to become compliant.
+This page

-This page will be updated as applications move to the next
+will be updated as applications move to the next stages of